bzaar/prolog/README.md

 *   Text parsing (think regex, yacc or ANTLR).

 It is the problem of natural language text parsing that brought XProlog to life.

+See also this very informative thread on [Prolog Real-Life Usages](http://stackoverflow.com/questions/130097/real-world-prolog-usage).

 ## How this project started